-- Is a current danger to himself or herself or another person because of what seems like a mental illness. - Is immediately unable to provide or eat food, or use clothing or shelter because of a mental illness.
+- Is a current danger to himself or herself or another person because of what seems like a mental illness. - Is immediately unable to provide or eat food, or use clothing or shelter because of what seems like a mental illness.